-- A. Ensure that Hailey's zoning code and ordinances are aligned to provide housing opportunities in locations where density is deemed appropriate. - B. Update City ordinances to set minimum density requirements for certain zones or districts depending on project type and compatibility with surrounding development. - C. Limit development and density at the northern city limits, in the foothills area, along the river, and in other spaces that provide habitat and other ecosystem services. - D. Provide expedited and priority application and approval processes for developments that meet housing attainability goals and/or provide deed-restricted and affordable housing. - E. Work with regional partners to advocate for Statewide legislative and policy implementation that provides cities and local jurisdictions more tools to increase housing attainability and improved housing outcomes for individuals living and working in Hailey and other similar communities.
+- A. Ensure that Hailey's zoning code and ordinances are aligned to provide housing opportunities in locations where greater density is allowed. - B. Update City ordinances to set minimum density requirements for certain zones or districts depending on project type and compatibility with surrounding development. - C. Limit development and density in, near, and around the foothills area, along the river, and in other spaces that provide natural habitat and other ecosystem services. - D. Provide expedited and priority application and approval processes for developments that meet housing attainability goals and/or provide deed-restricted and affordable housing. - E. Work with regional partners to advocate for Statewide legislative and policy implementation that provides cities and local jurisdictions more tools to increase housing attainability and improved housing outcomes for individuals living and working in Hailey and other similar communities.